flora-hang/Recipe-book-with-Scaler/README.md

 like this one, I could save so much time doing math calculations.

 ## User Story
-- I want to be able to add original and adjusted recipes to my recipe collection
+- I want to be able to add original and adjusted recipes to my recipe collection (work in progress)
-- I want to be able to view my recipe collections
+- I want to be able to view my recipe collections (can't see ingredient list)
-- I want to be able to scale my recipes
+- I want to be able to scale my recipes (work in progress)
 - I want to be able to access the original recipe through the scale recipe through a link
-- I want to be able to specify the portion, preparation time, and list of ingredients for each recipe
+- I want to be able to specify the portion, preparation time, and list of ingredients for each recipe(done)
 - I want to be able to filter my recipes according to preparation time and ingredients